 The best bet here is the Asiana Special Dinner, which is the ideal size for sharing with another person.
 It includes vegetable samosas, saag paneer, paneer tikka, aloo gobi curry, rice and nan.
 Another popular menu item is Dal Makani, an unusual yet wonderful blend of black lentils, tomatoes and cream.
 Finish off a spicy meal with pistachio or mango ice cream.

-The Bac'n Cheeze Burger manages to delight both your taste buds and your eyes, particularly if you’re a recent vegetarian convert.
+The Bac'n Cheeze Burger manages to delight both your taste buds and your eyes in this strictly plant-based burger spot.
 The burger looks just like a decadent, greasy, beefy burger.
-The food truck is also known for its tater tots, sweet potato fries, mac and cheese and BBQ burger.
+The food truck is also known for its tater tots, sweet potato fries, mac and cheese, and BBQ burger.
 Situated next to a lively bar, this is also a great spot for people watching.